vvoltarus/Server_CentOS/README.md

 # Server_CentOS
 Building server from scratch.
+Note: This guide i made for me that it will be easy to look sometimes on it, if this help you, enjoy.
 ### What so special about this project. ###

 Well for me its my first project for building server from scratch.